-- A new ARG Recovery Grant launched last week – those ARG recipients eligible to apply for the new Recovery Grants were emailed direct by the District Council.
-Of these, two-thirds have applied already but the remainder have yet to apply.
-(If you do not receive an invitation to apply, please don’t contact the Council as your business is unfortunately ineligible to apply for the ARG Recovery Grant.)
+- A new ARG Recovery Grant launched at the start of May – those ARG recipients eligible to apply for the new Recovery Grants were emailed direct by the District Council.
+If you did not receive an invitation to apply, please don’t contact the Council as your business is unfortunately ineligible to apply for the ARG Recovery Grant.

-- For these and other remaining business grants, we are urging all businesses to apply and provide all the evidence requested by 14 May in order to ensure we can process and pay your grant before the closing dates.
+- For these and other remaining business grants, we urged all businesses to apply and provide all the evidence requested by 14 May to ensure we could process and pay your grant before the closing dates.

 - The Government has now closed down applications for all Local Restrictions Support Grants (except for February/March payments).

 - There are two types of Restart Grant:

 - RV up to £15k : £2,667